mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Intelligent Trip Planning for Battery Electric Vehicles Using Real-Time Map Data/README.md

 **Charging and Route Optimization**
 1. Integrate charging station data into the simulation framework using static or API-based sources.
 2. Simulate vehicle range over the selected route and determine if/when charging stops are required based on SOC predictions.
-3. Use [Optimization Toolbox™](https://www.mathworks.com/products/optimization.html) or custom algorithms.
+3. Use [Optimization Toolbox™](https://www.mathworks.com/products/optimization.html) or custom algorithms to identify optimal charging locations and stop durations, balancing trip cost, charging time, and energy constraints.
+4. Compare optimized charging strategies to baseline trips in terms of total travel time, cost, and energy usage.
+5. Optionally, extend the [MATLAB App Designer](https://www.mathworks.com/products/matlab/app-designer.html) interface to allow users to input route preferences and visualize optimized plans and metrics.

 ## Background Material